C-Otto/rebalance-lnd/README.md

 The number next to the pubkey (23 in the example) can be used to directly reference this channel.

 ### Rebalancing a channel
-To actually rebalance a channel, run the script with two arguments.
+To actually rebalance a channel, run the script and specify the channel to send funds to using `-t`.
+Optionally you can also specify the channel to take the funds from (using `-f`), and the amount to send.
-The fist argument is the public key (pubkey) of the node at the other side of the channel, as shown in the output of `./rebalance.py`.
+You specify the channel(s) using the public key (pubkey) of the node at the other side of the channel, as shown in the output of `rebalance.py`.
-The second argument is the amount you want to send to yourself through that node.

-`./rebalance.py 012345[...]abcdef 1613478`
+`rebalance.py -t 012345[...]abcdef 1613478`

 It is also possible to indicate the channel by the number shown next to the Pubkey (23 in the example).

-`./rebalance.py 23`
+`rebalance.py -t 23 1613478`

+If you do not specify the amount, the rebalance amount for the destination channel (`-t`) is determined automatically.

+If you specify a channel using `-f`, the funds are taken from that channel.

 The maximum amount you can send in one transaction currently is limited (by the protocol) to 4294967 satoshis.